TonyLB/maketheworld/lambda/assets/serialize/documentation/README.dbRegister.md

 - If an entry exists in the current database, but not the incoming data, the function will remove that entry
 - If an entry exists in both the current database and the incoming data, with different values, the function will update that entry
 - If no entry exists in the current database, but one exists in the incoming data, the function will add that entry

+---

+### Importing Default values from ancestors

+During registry of an asset, the values for **defaultAppearance** of any imported Maps should be fetched from the imported asset.
+Similarly, **defaultNames** and **defaultExits** should be imported for each import-ancestor of that asset.
+That information is enough to create a picture, for each map in the asset, of what changes (rooms, and their names ... exits between rooms already counted in the map) are introduced in *this particular layer* (as opposed to being inherited).
+Those new map elements should be denormalized into the **defaultAppearance** of the map in the asset being registered (to provide a base for other assets to import *this* one, and add yet more layers).